 Summer associates are also encouraged to attend summer events throughout the city held by diversity-related organizations such as Practicing Attorneys for Law Students (PALS), the Asian American Legal Defense and Education Fund (AALDEF) and the ACLU LGBT & AIDS Project.
 The firm sponsors several of these receptions.

 SRZ’s Diversity Committee drives the firm’s diversity initiatives relating to the recruitment, retention, promotion and general career development of our attorneys.
-The Committee, chaired by litigation partner Sung-Hee Suh, draws on attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.
+The Committee draws on attorneys from throughout the firm and at all levels of seniority, as well as members of our Recruiting and Professional Development Departments.
 The Committee meets monthly to ensure that the firm’s diversity initiatives continue to be successful through community building, education and outreach.